GE to split into three companies; shares jump 15% | Headlines

 GE to split into three companies; shares jump 15%

-General Electric Co said on Tuesday it was planning to split into three public companies, sending shares of the U.S. conglomerate up 15% in trading before the bell.
-GE said it would combine GE Renewable Energy, GE Power, and GE Digital into one, while pursuing a tax-free spin-off of GE Healthcare.
+General Electric Co said on Tuesday it was planning to split into three public companies as it looks to cut debt and streamline its business, sending its shares up 15% in premarket trading.
+GE said it would combine GE Renewable Energy, GE Power, and GE Digital into one company and spin off its healthcare division in early 2023.

-General Electric Co said on Tuesday it was planning to split into three public companies, sending shares of the U.S. conglomerate up 15% in trading before the bell.
+General Electric Co said on Tuesday it was planning to split into three public companies as it looks to cut debt and streamline its business, sending its shares up 15% in premarket trading.

-GE said it would combine GE Renewable Energy, GE Power, and GE Digital into one, while pursuing a tax-free spin-off of GE Healthcare.
-Its aviation unit will be the third entity, the U.S. conglomerate said.
+GE said it would combine GE Renewable Energy, GE Power, and GE Digital into one company and spin off its healthcare division in early 2023.
+The main company will focus on the aviation business, which will be led by Chief Executive Officer Lawrence Culp.

-GE Chief Executive Officer Lawrence will lead the aviation business once the spin-off is complete and serve as non-executive chairman of GE healthcare company.
-Scott Strazik will be the CEO of the combined Renewable Energy, Power and Digital business.
+Scott Strazik will head the combined Renewable Energy, Power and Digital business and Peter Arduini will helm GE Healthcare, the company said in a statement.
+Once an industrial powerhouse and storied U.S. company, GE has been trying to find ways to shed units and cut its massive loads of debt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)